OpenIPC/faceter/README.md

 ### Purpose

-`faceter-detector` is a standalone utility for OpenIPC/Entware cameras.
+`faceter-detector` is a standalone utility for OpenIPC cameras.
 It listens to `majestic` motion messages via `logread`, pulls JPEG snapshots from the local HTTP endpoint (no RTSP/RTMP stream decoding), crops motion-driven ROIs, and runs them through a TensorFlow Lite Micro person model.
 The utility emits PERSON/MOTION events in ISO-8601 format and can optionally persist the evidence images.

 ### Key capabilities